BMI-Lab-IITH/.github/profile/README.md

 - **📃 Patents:** We hold more than 2 patents in our field.
 - **💻 Codebase:** Our lab has developed over 14,000 lines of code.
 - **☕ Active Research:** Our lab operates 24/7, ensuring continuous research progress.
-- **Collaborations:** We have collaborated with over 10 different institutions, both within and outside our institute.
+- **🤝 Collaborations:** We have collaborated with over 10 different National and International Institutions.
 - **Computational Capacity:** Our lab has over 12 terabytes of computational capacity.
 - **Lab Equipment:** We have more than 200 pieces of electrical and non-electrical lab equipment.
 -